mbpatterson/blog/_posts/2016-1-6-backup-postgres-databases.md

 date: 2016-1-6
 categories: linux
 ---
-SSH into your Postgres server and login as the postgres user `sudo su - postgres`.
+SSH into your Postgres server and login as the postgres user `sudo su - postgres`...

 Use the `pg_dumpall` command to make a backup of all datbases.